What is TNR?

 - You may opt for additional vaccines, flea treatment and parasite treatment.
 This may be discussed when the animal is dropped off.

-Most times, your cat will be available for pick up on the same day.
-However, there may be times when the cat will stay overnight.
-Our staff will inform you when to return to retrieve the cat.
+All SOS feral cats will stay overnight and will be available for pickup between 10:00am and 3:00pm the following day.
 A cat that arrived in a trap will not be transferred to a carrier at pick up.
+Ideally and if possible, you should not release the cat for 24 hours.
 It is very important that the cat is kept safe and dry inside the trap at least overnight prior to releasing.
-Ideally and if possible, you should not release the cat for 24 hours.
 This will give the cat time to better recover from surgery.
 You may also want to refrain from releasing the cat during inclement weather such as rain or snow so the surgical site can stay dry.